#1 Family Friendly Resort in the East! - SKI Magazine Reader Survey 2019

 Smugglers' Notch 55+ Club

+All afternoon programs begin at 1:00 pm unless otherwise announced during the morning meeting.
 If the afternoon get-together should start earlier or be canceled, telephone 644-1021, Ski and Ride Desk, after 10:30 am and they will provide details.

 January 2 — Deborah Pomeroy & Ruthanne Rust, SCUBA for Seniors Deborah and Ruthanne have been SCUBA diving for over 30 years.
 As with skiing, they've made adjustments with age but still go on dive trips.
 They've encountered many other seniors as well - some of whom are just starting.
 They will bring equipment, show some video of a recent dive trip, and talk about seniors diving.
 As with skiing, there are many technologies and services now available to accommodate senior divers, even beginners.
 Join us for the talk whether you're just curious or really tempted to try it for yourself - while we still have coral reefs.